apichangelog/apichangelog.github.io/_posts/2014-11-26-Twilio-api-change.md

 So back to adding MMS functionality to the Twilio API.
 So in this a case they decided to add a new end-point to their API which would be across message types i.e. SMS and MMS.
 As this would now have an enganced functionality across both, they decided to deprecate the existing SMS end-point.
 The SMS deprecation path was defined, which was to be one through to two years, depending on response from customers.

 Keeping this type of consistency is the ongoing theme from our chat.
 From best practice point of view (other than Twilio), Rob saw Stripe as a leader in the field.

-“ They are exemplary at maintaining consistency across interfaces. “
+> “They are exemplary at maintaining consistency across interfaces.“

 Rob went to outline however In general in the API industry there is a tendency of covering mistakes from the past, by quick change and inconsistency, however working with those mistakes to not let down your API consumers must be thought of at all stages including when change is to occur.